PhiLouGii/event-locator-app-summative/README.md

 ## ‼️ Challenges & Solutions
 - **Real Time Updates:** Implementing Real time features using Websocket was a bit challenging, however, I was able to get through.
 - **Multi Language Implementation:** I had some challenges trying to implement multi languages but then I realised I had duplicated files
+- **Google Maps API:** Another feature I had troubles with was adding the Google Maps API integration within the app